TeamCobras/Home-Automation/README.md

 ### Instructions:

-1)Clone or download all the files.
+1) Clone or download all the files.<br>
-2)Open 4 terminals and move to the project folder in all the terminals.
+2) Open 4 terminals and move to the project folder in all the terminals.<br>
-3)Run the following four codes in each terminal respectively.
+3) Run the following four codes in each terminal respectively.
     - python3 manage.py runserver
     - sudo python3 run.py
     - sudo python3 final.py
     - sudo python3 switch.py
-4) Open the link in the first terminal starting with 127.... in a browser.
+4) Open the link in the first terminal starting with 127.... in a browser.<br>

 Try out the home automation system.